THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 - A site with an active readership.
 It is great if you can not only get the domain authority boost but attract more readers to your blog from your guest post.

-The best sites to post a guest post are probably going to take some effort to be accepted.
+The very best sites to post a guest post are probably going to take some effort to be accepted.
 You will probably need to start following the site online, commenting on the site and generally letting the owners know who you are by supporting them before pitching them with your story idea.

 It is worth remembering that quality links are more important than the quantity of links so it is worth putting in effort to make sure you get the best quality ones.